 The Federal Aviation Administration briefly banned flights to Turkey in July after a failed military coup.
-Turkish Airlines doesn’t think that’s its problem.
-Caught in the crossfire — figuratively speaking — is Arthur Buckelew.
+That’s a fact.
+“After banned flights, Turkish Airlines ignores customer”

 If fuel prices are so low, why are air fares so high?
 And will prices ever return to Earth?